How to Create an ArcGIS Online Web Connection (OAuth 2.0)

 3. Add the Redirect URI

 Log in to FME Flow.
-Expand the Connections & Parameters menu, select Web Connections, and click Manage Web Services.
+Click on Connections & Parameters in the menu, then click the Web Connections tab.
+Click Manage Web Services

 In the Redirect URI field, enter the same FME Flow OAuth URL that you added to the ArcGIS Online Application in Step 1.
 Click OK.